Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Summary and outlook

 \section{Summary and outlook}

-We have investigated a PIMC estimator for the dipole polarizability of periodic quantum gases and plasmas in the long-wavelength limit, i.e., the optical regime.
-We have bench marked the estimator with quantum Coulomb plasma in a range of finite densities ($r_s=2 \ldots 12$ a$_0$) and finite temperatures ($\Theta = 0.1 \ldots 0.8$ and up to $T=10^6$ Kelvin).
-The PIMC results are compared to the Drude model in the imaginary domain, where they match within statistical limits and $\Delta \mathcal{\tilde G} < 1 \%$, when the Drude $\Gamma$ parameter is small.
-That is, the PIMC results for $\mathcal{\tilde G}$ show no statistically significant effects due (reasonable) simulation parameters, such as finite time-step, periodic images or finite number of particles.
-Perhaps some minor methodological biases would have surfaced with generous statistical sampling, but this does not appear as a worthy goal.
+We have investigated PIMC estimators for the collective and one-particle dipole polarizabilities of periodic quantum plasmas in the long-wavelength limit, i.e., the optical regime.
+We have benchmarked the estimators with homogeneous Coulomb plasma in a range of finite densities ($r_s=2 \ldots 8$ a$_0$) and finite temperatures ($\Theta = 0.1 \ldots 1)$.

-The physical parameters, finite density and temperature, show almost no effects due to many-body correlation in the chosen parameter ranges.
-Hints of correlation effects make exceptions at lower densities $r_s \geq 8$, \textit{i.e.}, higher coupling constants.
-On the one hand, this corroborates that the Drude spectrum is effective in describing free charge carriers at room temperatures and metallic densities.
-On the other hand, revisiting higher coupling constants with proper quantum statistics makes for an intriguing benchmarking prospect.
+The PIMC results are compared in the imaginary domain to the exact theoretical reference, namely the RPA or Lindhard response in $|q|\rightarrow 0$ limit, or the Drude model in the $\Gamma \rightarrow 0$ limit.
+The collective response matches the references statistically through ranges of physical and numerical parameters.
+This asserts the validity of the simulation in a weaker sense and provides yet another point of view to the perfect screening property of an ideal gas.
+This historical effect holds a steady collective appearance while emerging from numerous sensitive constituents, thus contrasting much of the emergent many-body physics of today.

-Even in the absence of many-body effects, it is somehow fascinating to see reduction of the collection of interacting particles into an effectively free particle and a historical, phenomenological model.
-While this is theoretically anticipated, the numerical side conceals many hurdles which are now firmly established.
-To this end, we have demonstrated special post-processing, analyses and sampling approaches (see Sec.~\ref{sec:pbc}) to allow accurate simulation even with a low particle count.
-These practices form a baseline for numerous further developments:
+In contrast, the one-particle responses show systematic dependencies on all parameters: the numerical ones (finite time-step, periodic images and number of particles) monitor accuracy of the many-body interactions, whereas the physical ones (finite density and temperature) unveil microscopic details of the optical response process.

-i) The Fermion spectrum.
-The physically accurate treatment of signed permutations should be considered in the future.
-While this presents challenges with the statistical performance, sampling acceleration and path winding, it also provides an accurate benchmark of quantum many-body corrections in low temperatures and densities.
+For a simple proof of concept, we trace this microscopic response to an effective Drude damping in a low-order approximation.
+However, the most convenient picture of local screening remains to be established.
+Clearly, it must be complementary to the LFC formalism of the RPA, whose many-body correction vanishes as $|q|\rightarrow 0$ \cite{kugler1975theory, Giuliani2008}.
+An educated formulation is also vital, if one wishes to face the challenges of analytical continuation to real domain, like LFC \cite{Groth2019, Hamann2020}.
+Therefore, it is highly convenient that this phenomenon can be self-consistently studied within the PIMC framework, even the same sampling.
+This opens speculation if one should seek this in the conventional structure factor formalism.